levguy/talksumm/README.md

 The dataset contains 1705 automatically-generated summaries of scientific papers from ACL, NAACL, EMNLP, SIGDIAL (2015-2018), and ICML (2017-2018).
 We are not allowed to publish the original papers, however they are publicly available.
+For downloading them, see *data/talksumm_papers_urls.txt* which contains the papers' titles and URLs.
 The summaries can be found at *data/talksumm_summaries.zip*.
 The name of each summary file is the title of the corresponding paper.

 Using our code, you can generate summaries given papers and transcripts of their conference talks.